RunawayRabbit/CollisionForFirstYears/readme.md

 And there's the 2D case.
 The 3D case would be the exact same thing, you'd just add a .z test in there, in the exact same fashion.

-As a sidenote, this is the code for
+As a sidenote, this is the code for this kind of AABB:

 ```
 struct AABB